Data-X01/PsychLing-101/README.md

 The project is led by Taisiia Tikhomirova and Dirk U. Wulff at the Center for Adaptive Rationality at the Max Planck Institute for Human Development and supported by: Valentin Kriegmair (MPI for Human Development), Fritz Günther (Humboldt University), Marco Marelli (University of Milano-Bicocca), and Marcel Binz (Helmholtz Munich).

-PsychLing-101 will be open for contributions until December 1st, 2025.
+PsychLing-101 will be open for contributions until May 1st, 2026.
 Future projects may follow.

 > **Current coverage**
 >